 Adobe Audience Finder

 The Adobe Audience Finder is a client-facing tool that give clients more information about partner audiences than they can get from the marketplace.
-When you join the partner Exchange program and add your feed to the marketplace, you will be contacted by an Adobe representative to get the marketing materials to add to the Adobe Audience Finder.
+When you join the partner Technology Partner Program and add your feed to the marketplace, you will be contacted by an Adobe representative to get the marketing materials to add to the Adobe Audience Finder.
 Providing high quality material is another great way to promote your feed.

-Adobe Exchange Program: marketing benefits for community-level partners
+Adobe Technology Partner Program: marketing benefits for community-level partners

-The Exchange program doesn’t offer active marketing assistance to partners at the community level.
-However, as a community-level partner in the Adobe Exchange Program, you have access to two marketing benefits that can help you to promote your feed:
+The Technology Partner Program doesn’t offer active marketing assistance to partners at the community level.
+However, as a community-level partner in the Adobe Technology Partner Program, you have access to two marketing benefits that can help you to promote your feed:

 - You receive access to Adobe icons and partner badges that you can use on your website and your promotional materials.

-Adobe Exchange Program: business and premier marketing benefits
+Adobe Technology Partner Program: Gold and Platinum marketing benefits

-Active joint marketing is one of the main benefits of joining the paid tiers of the Adobe Exchange Program.
+Joint marketing is one of the main benefits of joining the Gold and Platinum tiers of the Adobe Technology Partner Program.
 With your paid membership, Adobe will help you market your feed via additional channels.
-This page describes the marketing benefits of the Exchange program for business and premier partners.
+This page describes the marketing benefits of the Technology Partner Program for Gold and Platinum partners.

-If you feel like you might benefit from the services above contact the Adobe Exchange Program to learn more.
+If you feel like you might benefit from the services above contact the Adobe Technology Partner Program to learn more.